 - 20 units in a modern literature, from 1750 to the present.

-During the senior year candidates may, with consent of their instructors, register for graduate courses—usually one or two.
+During the spring quarter of their senior year candidates may, with consent of their instructors, register for graduate courses—usually one or two.
 During the fifth year (or the three quarters after the quarter in which the student has completed 180 units), students will take the remainder of the required 45 units.
 All programs must be approved by the student’s Master’s Program advisor.

-Students must submit a revised study plan every quarter in the three quarters prior to degree conferral for final approval by the Director of Modern Thought and Literature.
-This plan must be approved by the student’s advisor and submitted to the Academic Services Administrator (firstname.lastname@example.org)
+Students must submit an initial study plan in their application to the program.
+During the quarter they plan to confer their degree, students must submit a final study plan for approval by the the Director of Modern Thought and Literature.
+This plan must be approved by the student’s advisor and submitted to the Academic Services Administrator (email@example.com).